New Jersey DWI Attorneys

 Additionally, the motorist will usually be required to continue blowing clean breath samples every few minutes while operating the vehicle.
 If the motorist fails to provide a clean sample when prompted by the device, the vehicle will start to shut down.

-Requirements to Install Ignition Interlock Devices in Middlesex County, NJ
+Requirements to Install Ignition Interlock Devices in New Jersey

 As set forth by N.J.S.A.
 39:4-50.16, individuals convicted of a DWI may be required by to install an ignition interlock device on their vehicles.
 For first-time DWI offenders, judges have discretion and may decide not to order installation of the ignition interlock device.
 In certain situations, such as a conviction for a second offense DWI or a third offense DWI, installation of the ignition interlock device becomes mandatory.
 Installation of the breath-testing machine is also mandatory when a first DWI offense involves a motorist whose BAC was greater than .15 percent, which is nearly double the legal limit of .08 percent in NJ.